MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/create-sql-database/azure-portal-sqldb-create-02.md

-On the Azure Cosmos DB page, select + Create
+On the SQL databases page, select + Create.